frirsta/react-front-end/README.md

 # Acknowledgement
 This website has been made for my 5th Portfolio Project (Advanced Front-end) - Diploma in Full Stack Software Development at [Code Institute](https://codeinstitute.net/).
-I would like to thank my mentor PGareth McGirr from Code Institute who helped me develop the website with feedback through the project.
+I would like to thank my mentor Gareth McGirr from Code Institute who helped me develop the website with feedback through the project.